ErykMikolajek/usos-lite/README.md

 # Usos lite
 Simple C# web application using ASP.NET Core MVC technology with REST API

+### You can run application using command dotnet run

 ---

 Our application allows to manage a college database that store lecturers and studens data as well as the subjects the students attend.